 It seems clear that without the aerial bombing, much of the African-American community in Tulsa would probably not have burned so completely.
 The damage would have been extensive, but with the firebombing, it totaled an estimated $23 million ($310 million in inflation corrected values).
 Homes, businesses, schools, and even the Mount Zion Baptist Church had all burned to the ground, though the steeple remained.
 Like a symbol of hope, it towered over the burned out streets.
 In all, 35 city blocks were destroyed.
 Fully 1,256 residences were simply gone.

-The devastation was so vast that it wouldn’t be until World War II with the bombings of Berlin and Hamburg that such damage would be repeated on an urban area.
+The devastation was so vast that it wouldn’t be until World War II with the bombings of Chongqing, Berlin, Hamburg, and Tokyo that such damage would be visited again upon an urban area.
 The makeshift firebombs, as turned out, were extraordinarily effective.
 During the rioting, homes and businesses were looted and even years later, the effects of that were felt.
 As the lawyer, Buck Colbert Franklin, wrote: “For years black women would see white women walking down the street in their jewelry and snatch it off.”

 The Pilots and Planes

 The pilots and “observers” who flew that day and dropped their homemade firebombs were never officially identified.
 Almost certainly, they were the very men who flew for the Curtiss-Southwest Airplane Company.
 They were never arrested, fined, or even sanctioned in any way.
 Their planes were not impounded either.
 The Civil Aviation Authorities, the Governor of Oklahoma, and the Mayor simply looked the other way.
 Although they had not supported the white rioters, they knew not to mess with the KKK.
 No investigation followed.